Sarasota, Florida: Water

 As a city located on the Gulf of Mexico, water transportation is a key consideration.
 The Intracoastal Waterway is a 3000 mi waterway providing water access to and from the Atlantic coast for tugs, barges, and leisure boats.
 Port Manatee and the Port of Tampa both provide nearby deep water ports.
 Port Manatee provides cargo service primarily while the Port of Tampa is more diverse.
-Port Manatee formerly even had a cruise line, Regal Cruise Line from 1993–2003.
+Port Manatee formerly even had a cruise line, Regal Cruise Line from 1993 to 2003.
 It was seized by U.S Marshals on April 18, 2003, for not being maintained.
 The waterway enters Sarasota Bay which provides access to downtown Sarasota at the city pier.

 Roads

 Because of its location on the Gulf of Mexico and its proximity to several other large metropolitan areas, road transportation is critical to the Sarasota area.
 The major roads in the area include: